P4rzival/Mediapipe-ROS2-Bridge/README.md

 # Mediapipe-ROS2-Bridge
-This is a Tool in order to control robots with Google's Mediapipe through ROS2
+This is a tool in order to control robots with Google's Mediapipe through ROS2